Skip to main content

 Meeting with Parish Councils about Solar Farms

-Richard is committed to protecting farmland from opportunistic, short-term solutions to clean energy goals and preserving the countryside from a proliferation of ten-foot solar panels.
-As a CPRE Rooftop Solar Champion, Richard advocates for rooftop solar as a viable energy solution.
-Learn more about Richard's role.
+Richard is committed to protecting farmland from opportunistic, short-term approaches to meeting clean energy goals and to preserving the countryside from a proliferation of ten-foot solar panels.
+As a CPRE Rooftop Solar Champion, he advocates for rooftop solar as a practical and less harmful solution.
+Learn more about Richard's role here.

 See below for all of Richard's news on Solar Power and Solar Farms.